 As an autonomous practitioner, the midwife is the lead professional for all women with uncomplicated pregnancies.
 Midwives have the expertise to facilitate the normal psychological processes of childbirth.

 Midwives are passionate about women's rights, working as their advocate, to facilitate and uphold informed choices.

-Midwives have to be responsive to the needs of women in a fast, paced ever-changing environment, with challenges such as an increasing birth rate and advances in research and technology.
-It is intellectually, physically and emotionally engaging.
+They have to be responsive to the needs of women in a fast-paced, ever-changing environment, with challenges such as an increasing birth rate and advances in research and technology.
+It's intellectually, physically and emotionally engaging.